-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Ofloxacin tablets and other antibacterial drugs, Ofloxacin tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Ofloxacin Tablets, USP and other antibacterial drugs, Ofloxacin Tablets, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-Ofloxacin tablets are indicated for the treatment of adults with mild to moderate infections (unless otherwise indicated) caused by susceptible strains of the designated microorganisms in the infections listed below.
+Ofloxacin Tablets, USP are indicated for the treatment of adults with mild to moderate infections (unless otherwise indicated) caused by susceptible strains of the designated microorganisms in the infections listed below.
 Please see DOSAGE AND ADMINISTRATION for specific recommendations.

 Acute Bacterial Exacerbations of Chronic Bronchitis due to Haemophilus influenzae or Streptococcus pneumoniae.

 Community-Acquired Pneumonia due to Haemophilus influenzae or Streptococcus pneumoniae.

 Uncomplicated Skin and Skin Structure Infections due to methicillin-susceptible Staphylococcus aureus, Streptococcus pyogenes, or Proteus mirabilis.

 Acute, Uncomplicated Urethral and Cervical Gonorrhea due to Neisseria gonorrhoeae (see WARNINGS).